I’m a mother, an immigrant.

-In a previous life, I have what appeared to be a track record of career successes: partner track at a prestigious management consulting firm, an MBA from a top school, then later, a product manager at a top-notch tech company (a FAANG).
+In my past, I seemed to have all the markings of success: I was on the partner track at a prestigious management consulting firm, earned an MBA from a top school, and later became a product manager at a leading tech company (a FAANG).

-But I felt scared, lost, and unfulfilled, ALL THE TIME.
+Yet, I constantly felt scared, lost, and unfulfilled.

-Fatfire Woman is the best personal finance blog that helps you optimize life based on the values that matter most to you.
+FatFire Woman is a personal finance blog that guides you in optimizing your life based on the values that truly matter to you.
+Join me as we walk this journey together.

 What is FatFIRE?